Xmaster6y/wgenpatex/README.md

 of the article by chosing to do inpaiting on an image (demo_texture_1_patched.png).

-In addition to the previous file a presentation highlighting the key points of the article is provided.
+In addition to the previous file a presentation (in french) highlighting the key points of the article is provided.

 ## Edited from original Readme